This article is based on a presentation made for the Service Design Network (SDN) Switzerland in December 2019.

 An Approach To Design In Complexity

-Far from a linear process or deterministic method, here is my approach to complex organizations.
+Far from a linear process, here is my approach to complex organizations.
 These are its components, not required in this specific order neither mandatory, even if I found them useful and quite efficient as listed below.

 People And Their Contexts